Dixie Middle School

 This course is designed to focus on the science of food and nutrition.
 Experiences will include food safety and sanitation, culinary technology, food preparation and dietary analysis to develop a healthy life style with pathways to career readiness.
 Laboratory based experiences strengthen comprehension of concepts and standards outlined in Sciences, Technology, Engineering and Math (STEM) education.

 Computers are our friends and are tools to create.
-This class is designed to give basic instruction to photo editing, movie making, green screen, screen printing, web page design, beginning stick figure cartooning, coding, history of communication, and other things that make up the world of communication and information exchange.
+This class is designed to give basic IT skills including: parts of a computer and how they work, setting up a computer, learning operating systems, networking, and other things that make up the world of communication and information exchange.
 Small projects will be assigned to show the instructor you have a basic knowledge of the program or activity we have been working on.
 The class will give you a taste of what is available to you at the High School and on to College.
-Its fun, come see.

 Introduction to Manufacturing (9th grade only):